the-catalyst/sidkharbanda.github.io/publications/_posts/2023-03-08-CLIPTrans.markdown

 #   }
 # code: https://github.com/vsimkus/academic-jekyll
 ---
 We hypothesise that machine translation can be improved by introducing a visual component.
 For this, we design a new architecture, CLIPTrans, a combination of the multimodal CLIP and the multilingual mBART.
-We demonstrate significant improvements over the previous MMT SOTA, especially across low0-resource languages.
+We demonstrate significant improvements over the previous MMT SOTA, especially across low-resource languages.